 Why use alley gates?

-- Alley gates deter other forms of nuisance (e.g. vandalism, drug dealing, dog fouling)
+- Alley gates help to reduce other forms of nuisance (e.g. fly-tipping, vandalism, drug dealing, dog fouling)

 Who looks after them?